cons0le7/UDPSCAN/README.md

 # UDPSCAN
 A Python based UDP port scanner developed for use with iSH Shell.
 This was taken from the [FLOOD](https://github.com/cons0le7/FLOOD) tool and modified to include command line parsed arguements for better flexibility and use with automation.
 It was isolated as a standalone tool due to being unable to use TCP raw sockets on iOS devices.

 **Note: As of now all the tool does is ping which is rather ineffective.
-I am currently working on specifically crafted packets targetting common services for specific ports and will update the tool once I find success in this**
+I am currently working on specifically crafted packets targetting common services for specific ports and will update the tool once I find success in this.**

 ![Image](https://github.com/user-attachments/assets/252fe3f9-800f-4853-bd56-b4e787014b28)